 Training.
-Except as stated above, IHI does not currently provide employees and management, who have direct responsibility for supply chain management, training on slavery and human trafficking, particularly with respect to mitigating these risks within its supply chain.
+Except as stated above, IHI does not currently provide employees and management who have direct responsibility for supply chain management with training on forced labor, slavery, and human trafficking, particularly with respect to mitigating these risks within its supply chain.